valheimPlus/ValheimPlus/README.md

 # Crafting and Production

-### Craft From Chests
+### Crafting
 * Allow building using the content of nearby chests.
 * Allow crafting from stations using the content of nearby chests.
-* Allow putting meat on cooking stands using the content of nearby chests.
+* Allow searching for items that fit inside nearby chests in addition to the inventory when interacting with objects.
+*as example when interacting with a kiln, it will search for wood in nearby chests in addition to your inventory.*

 ### Workbench
 * Modify Workbench radius.
+* Disable Workbench requirements for roof and exposure.
 * Modify the radius at which Workbench attachments can be placed.
 * Allow crafting stations to automatically repair all appropriate items in the player's inventory on interaction.